IRM-013: Issuance of an Emergency Notification

 Confirming the Existence of an Emergency or Dangerous Situation and Initiating the Emergency Notification System:

-University Police (“UPD”) or other University first responders may become aware of a critical incident or other emergency that potentially affects the health or safety of the University community.
-Generally, University first responders become aware of these situations through reports to the emergency dispatch center or during routine patrol or other assignments, including the 911 Center and the UVA Contact Center.
+University Police (“UPD”) or other University first responders may become aware of an emergency or dangerous situation that potentially affects the health or safety of the University community.
+Generally, University first responders become aware of these situations through reports to the emergency communications center or during routine patrol or other assignments, including the Camera Control Center and the UVA Contact Center.

 Once first responders confirm that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the University community, first responders will notify supervisors in UPD or other authorized University officials to issue an emergency notification.